EnterpriseDB/barman/doc/manual/16-installation.en.md

 Specifically:

-- To use only EDB Barman packages, add the exclude directive to repository definitions in `/etc/yum.repos.d/epel.repo` and `/etc/yum.repos.d/pgdg-*.repo`.
+- To use only Barman packages from the EDB repositories, add the exclude directive from above to repository definitions in `/etc/yum.repos.d/epel.repo` and `/etc/yum.repos.d/pgdg-*.repo`.
-- To use only PGDG Barman packages, add the exclude directive to repository definitions in `/etc/yum.repos.d/epel.repo` and `/etc/yum.repos.d/enterprisedb*.repo`.
+- To use only Barman packages from the PGDG repositories, add the exclude directive from above to repository definitions in `/etc/yum.repos.d/epel.repo` and `/etc/yum.repos.d/enterprisedb*.repo`.
-- To use only EPEL Barman packages, add the exclude directive to repository definitions in `/etc/yum.repos.d/pgdg-*.repo` and `/etc/yum.repos.d/enterprisedb*.repo`.
+- To use only Barman packages from the EPEL repositories, add the exclude directive from above to repository definitions in `/etc/yum.repos.d/pgdg-*.repo` and `/etc/yum.repos.d/enterprisedb*.repo`.

 ## Installation on Debian/Ubuntu using packages